-- Credit from an institution on the quarter system is converted to semester hours (a quarter hour is two-thirds of a semester hour).
+- Credit from an institution on the quarter system is converted to semester hours (one quarter hour equals two-thirds of a semester hour).
 Fractions of hours are not rounded up.

 - Degree coursework (i.e. computer science courses for a student receiving an A.S. degree in Computer Science).

 - Any technical or specialized skill course required for a certificate program.

 - Courses requiring current knowledge prior to entry into the Nursing program (i.e. Anatomy and Physiology).

 - Students transferring U.S. Government courses from out-of-state will still be required to complete the Wyoming Government requirements for graduation.